hse-project/rfcs/rfcs/hse/0002-late-commit-structure.md

 KVS get requests traverse the active search path once.

 When cursors are created and updated, they obtain references on the objects in the active search path.
-As the search path evolves, cursors left holding references on objects no longer in the active search path.
+As the search path evolves, cursors are left holding references on objects no longer in the active search path.

 ### Details